Sighmir/Kmeans/README.md

 You must run this script with [IntelPython3](https://software.seek.intel.com/python-distribution).

-It takes a csv file with data as input and outputs another csv file with your clusters information, the output csv file can be imported in Google Sheets for easiar visualization.
+It takes a csv file as input and outputs another csv file with your clusters data, the output file can be imported in Google Sheets for easiar visualization.

 Ex:
 ```